CCavins/Image_Moderation_React/README.md

 - **Frontend**: React with modern hooks and functional components
 - **Backend**: Express.js server with file system management
-- **Storage**:
-  - Folder Mode: File-based system with separate directories
+- **Storage**: File-based system with separate directories for each status
-  - JSON Mode: JSON-based metadata tracking with original file locations

 ### Key Components